duongnghiephuy/object-tracking-by-video/README.md

 ## Object tracking by color

 Specify lower and upper color in HSV color space then run.
 It's important to observe bit mask result of the specified color range.
-Objects of the same color which is not the interest can be cut out by shaping the image.
+Objects of the same color which is not of interest can be cut out by shaping the image.